 Not bad for a former lumber town, eh?

+By CarHwy.
+1 (Trans-Canada Highway) and hwys.
+1A and 7 are the major east-west routes to Vancouver.
 To reach downtown on the Trans-Canada Highway, use the First Avenue exit or continue to Hastings Street.

 Hwy.
 99 to S.W.
 Marine West becomes the major downtown artery, Granville Street.
 Before becoming a city street, Hwy.
 99 begins its journey as I-5 at the Mexican border and crosses through California and the Pacific Northwest; beyond Vancouver it continues beyond Whistler to meet Hwy.
 97, the main north-south route.

 Street SystemAll streets and avenues in downtown Vancouver are named; many are one-way.
 Outside the business section, east-west avenues are numbered beginning with First Avenue, and north-south streets are named.
 Addresses begin at Ontario-Carrall streets for all east-west numbering and at Powell-Dundas streets for all north-south numbering.